 Sports Injury Hall of Fame: Kerri Strug

-At the 1996 Olympics, American gymnast Kerri Strug defied the odds and an injured ankle to earn the gold medal while nailing an unprecedented one-legged landing on a vault.
-Her historic victory acts as a symbol for working through intense pain to achieve a dream.
+At the 1996 Olympics, American gymnast Kerri Strug defied the odds and an injured ankle to earn the gold medal while nailing an unprecedented one-legged landing on the final vault.
+Her historic victory acts as a defining symbol for working through intense pain to achieve a lifelong dream.

 Born on November 19, 1977 in Tucson, Arizona, Kerri Strug began training in gymnastics at the age of 3.
-She dedicated her life to the sport of gymnastics, and would go on to compete in the 1992 Olympics in Barcelona at the age of 14, winning the bronze medal for the United States.
-The next four years of her professional life would take her across America, competing in tournaments to get her ready for her inevitable return to the Olympic stage, this time going for the gold.
+She dedicated her life to gymnastics, and would go on to compete in the 1992 Olympics in Barcelona at the young age of 14, winning the bronze medal for the United States.
+The next four years of her professional life would take her across America, competing in tournaments to prepare her for an inevitable return to the Olympic stage, this time going for the gold.

 The Magnificent Seven